Who's on First?: Sketch

 That is the most commonly heard ending.
 "I Don't Care" and "I Don't Give a Damn" have also turned up on occasion, depending on the perceived sensibilities of the audience.
-(The performance in the film The Naughty Nineties ends with "I Don't Care.")
+(The performance in the film The Naughty Nineties ends with "I Don't Care".)

-The skit was usually performed on the team's radio series at the start of the baseball season.
-In one instance it serves as a climax for a broadcast which begins with Costello receiving a telegram from Joe DiMaggio asking Costello to take over for him due to his injury.
-(In this case, the unidentified right fielder would have been Costello himself.
-While Joe DiMaggio was best known as a center fielder, when Abbott and Costello honed the sketch in 1936–37, Joe DiMaggio had played a number of games at right field (20 in 1936).)
+The skit was performed only twice on the team's radio series.
+(It was heard more often when they guested on other shows.)
+On their April 17, 1947 show, it serves as a climax for a broadcast which begins with Costello receiving a telegram from Joe DiMaggio asking Costello to take over for him due to his injury.
+Since DiMaggio played center field at the time, Costello ostensibly would be the center fielder, moving Because to right field.

 Writing credit

-Writing credits for the sketch are unknown though, over the years, numerous people have claimed or been given credit for it.
+"Who's On First?" evolved from earlier wordplay sketches but it is not known who transposed the basic wordplay to baseball, although numerous people have claimed or been given credit for it.
 Such claims typically lack reasonable corroboration.
-For example, a 1993 obituary of comedy sketch writer Michael J. Musto states that, shortly after Abbott and Costello teamed up, they paid Musto $15 to write the script.
-Furthermore, several 1996 obituaries of songwriter Irving Gordon mention that he had written the sketch.
+For example, a 1993 obituary of comedy sketch writer Michael J. Musto (1919–1993) states that, shortly after Abbott and Costello teamed up, they paid Musto $15 to write the script.
+Several 1996 obituaries of songwriter Irving Gordon (1915–1996) mention that he had written the sketch.
+Musto would have been 17 when Abbott and Costello teamed in 1936, but a script entitled "The Baseball Rookie," with the names of Costello and Joe Lyons, his straight man before Abbott, dates even earlier, perhaps to 1934, when Musto would have been 15 and Gordon would have been 19.